HugoCL/Hacktoberfest/README.md

 - Integrate the Frontend made in React with the Django rest framework endpoints

 ## Accomplishments that we're proud of
-Everything we did was an accomplishment, we made possible the functionality we imagined at the start of the project, in other words, the app rocks! 🎸
+Evything we did was an acomplishment, we made possible the functionality we imagined at the start of the project, in other words, the app rocks! 🎸

 ## What we learned
 Our personal learnings are the following: